 A product may still be suitable for use beyond the estimated shelf life.
 If in question, a product sample can be evaluated against the original product specifications in order to extend the shelf life of that particular container or batch.

 Temperature: Both high heat (greater than 110°F) and extreme cold (less than 0°F) can affect lubricant stability.
 Ideally, the storage temperature range should be from 32°F to 77°F.

 Dry Location: Alternating exposure to heat and cold may result in potential moisture contamination.
 All lubricants should be stored in a dry location, preferably inside.

-If a product must be stored outside, use plastic covers or tip oil drums to direct water and contamination away from the bungs.
+If a product must be stored outside, use plastic covers or tippe oil drums to direct water and contamination away from the bungs.
 Always store grease upright to prevent oil separation.

-Industrial lubricants are not made to withstand the steam or water that are present in most food grade plants.
-That being said, JAX has a lab that devotes a lot of time and energy designing and developing lubricants that are application specific.
-With around 250 food grade lubricants, using premium additives, in most cases food grade lubricants will work better in those applications.
-We also specialize in helping your facility prepare for any lubricant audits.
-Switching to food grade for all applications will make your life much easier.
+Industrial lubricants are not often made to withstand the steam, water, and sanitation chemicals that are present in most food grade plants.
+That being said, JAX has a lab that devotes a lot of time and energy designing and developing lubricants that are application specific for the food industry.
+With around 250 food grade lubricants using premium additives selected by JAX, in most cases food grade lubricants will work better in food plant applications.
+JAX also specializes in helping your facility prepare for any lubricant audits and can provide all of the appropriate documentation.
+Switching to food grade for all applications will make your life much easier in the long run.